Hijacking Cell Communication For Breast Cancer Therapy

 Cancer genetics research and risk assessment examines the role of heredity in the development of cancer.
 It is not possible to change the DNA a person is born with, but if researchers and clinicians better understand how genes play a role in breast cancer, they can take steps to alter the risk of a person developing cancer and predict how they will respond to the disease.
 Many people will have heard of the BRCA1 and BRCA2 genes.
 These account for only a small number of breast cancers.
 Our genetics research programme focuses on looking for new genetic variants that could increase a person’s risk of breast cancer.
 The hope is that this would lead to more accurate testing, placing more emphasis on preventative measures, e.g. breast screening at a younger age or prophylactic surgery (breast removal).

-Latest Research: NUI Galway Contribute to Significant Breast Cancer Risk Genetic Study (2021)
+Latest Research: University of Galway Contribute to Significant Breast Cancer Risk Genetic Study (2021)

 Many breast cancer patients have surgery and may lose part or all their breast.
 Breast reconstruction has been

 proven to have a positive effect of on patient’s psychological wellbeing and quality of life.
 The two most common methods of breast reconstruction are silicone implants and muscle and fat taken from other parts of the body e.g., the back or abdomen, to recreate the breast.
 Our research concentrates on the feasibility of growing a new breast from a patient’s own adipose (fat) cells.
 Adipose tissue contains “adipose derived stem cells” (ADSCs).
 We are growing these cells in our lab and working with biomedical engineers to create new breast tissue that could be used to recreate the breast after mastectomy.

 Latest Research: Evaluation of human adipose-derived stromal cell behaviour following exposure to Tamoxifen (2022)